 Use the fields below to perform an advanced search of ' archives.
 This will return articles, images, and multimedia relevant to your query.
 You can also try a Basic search

-It’s been a long week for the University of Wisconsin women’s basketball team.
-They’ve played four games in seven days to be exact.
+Turnovers and defensive lapses have been a recurring theme for the University of Wisconsin women’s basketball team.